IgorSzemela/OrganismsSimulation/README.md

 # OrganismsSimulation
-App which simulates existence of animals and plants on the grid created with Python using PyQt5 package.\
+App which simulates existence of animals and plants on the grid created with Python using PyQt5 for GUI.

-[Youtube video](https://youtu.be/0OELylNfb1g) which presents the entire game.
+#### [Youtube video](https://youtu.be/0OELylNfb1g) which presents the entire game.

 ## Technologies
 Project is created with:
 * Python 3.7
-* SDL 2-2.0.10
+* PyQt5 5.15.4

+## File Structure
 ```bash
 OrganismsSimulation
 │